-IFMC will give you the tools to excel in business and financial management.
-You’ll learn all about management and marketing.
-But the main focus will be on financial accounting and cost accounting, using economic data to better a company’s market position.
-In the year one, you’ll develop an understanding of organisational costs and business administration and how to set up an investment plan for an international company.
-We’ll challenge you with business issues, which you’ll have to solve in group projects.
-In year three, you’ll go on an internship at an international organisation before finishing the programme with a minor and thesis to help you on your way to a career in finance or business.
+During IFMC you’ll break the mould of the 'boring' accountant.
+You’ll discover finance from both entrepreneurial and socially responsible perspectives.
+This means you’ll learn all about management and marketing.
+But the main focus will be on financial and cost accounting.
+Using economic data to make a difference.
+In year one, you’ll learn about organisational costs and business administration and how to set up an investment plan for regional, national and international companies.
+In your second year, you’ll hit the ground running with business issues, which you’ll have to solve in hands-on group projects.
+In year three, you’ll start your journey as a ‘manager of change’ in a small and medium-sized enterprise, a government institution or a multinational before finishing off with a minor and thesis to get you ready for your dream career.

 hours per week